 At this point the formal rigor is relaxed as the subject enters in the tenor voice; curiously, the countersubjects are absent here and replaced with 3 additional free counterpoints.

-After this plays out the 2 upper voices (soprano and alto) exchange places, and the 2 lower voices (tenor and bass) exchange places; the subject enters in the bass as the other 3 counterpoints move with it, this time in quadruple counterpoint (meaning that ANY of the 4 lines may serve as a bass and make vertical harmony), still in the subdominant key (C Major).
+After this plays out the 2 upper voices (soprano and alto) exchange places, and the 2 lower voices (tenor and bass) exchange places; the subject enters in the bass as the other 3 free counterpoints move with it, still in the subdominant key (C Major).

 During this passage both countersubjects are abandoned for the time being.

-The music then modulates quickly back to the home key where, after a crescendo and addition of stops, the subject reenters, once again, in the bass with only the 2nd countersubject in the soprano, still in 4 voice texture with free voices in both the alto and tenor; the 1st countersubject meanwhile is being held in reserve for the next and final entry.
+The music then modulates quickly back to the home key where the subject reenters, once again, in the bass along with the addition of stops, still in 4 voice texture, still without the countersubjects both of which are being held in reserve for the next and final entry.

 The subject in the bass is treated here with a chromatic inflection and harmonized accordingly to introduce a little more of the unexpected.

-This is immediately followed by a sudden, unexpected reentry of the subject once again in the home key, this time in the tenor line, where both countersubjects reenter with it; the 1st countersubject is carried in the soprano and the 2nd countersubject in the bass, with a 4th free voice filling the alto line.
+This is immediately followed by a reentry of the subject once again in the home key, this time in the tenor line where both countersubjects reenter with it, in triple counterpoint; the 1st countersubject is carried in the soprano and the 2nd countersubject in the bass, with a 4th free voice carried in the alto line.

 A 4 measure coda follows, based upon the melodic contour of the 2nd countersubject, lingering briefly on a held dissonant chord under a fermata just before resolving, which then rounds out the piece.